 Step 8: Sales and Marketing

 Creating a marketing strategy for an injection molding company is essential for attracting new customers and growing the company.
 A marketing strategy should include a thorough understanding of the target market as well as the company’s distinct selling proposition (USP).
-The USP is the feature that distinguishes the injection molding business from competitors and should be emphasised in marketing materials.
+The USP is the feature that distinguishes the injection molding business from competitors and should be emphasized in marketing materials.

 The next step in the marketing process is to identify the sales channels and strategies for reaching potential customers.
 Direct sales, distributors, and online marketplaces are all possible sales channels.
 Reaching out to potential customers through sales representatives, trade shows, or other marketing events is what direct sales entails.
 Distributors can assist the injection molding industry in reaching out to new customers and expanding its market reach.
 Online marketplaces like Alibaba and Amazon allow businesses to showcase their products and connect with potential customers.